Jusepe de Ribera: Early life (1591–1616)

-Ribera's move to the Italian Peninsula and his training as an artist have been subjects of interest to art historians in recent decades.
-His 18th century biographer Palomino wrote that he apprenticed with the Spanish painter Francisco Ribalta in Valencia, and this was generally accepted by historians into the mid to late 20th century, although no proof of this connection exists.
-Recently historians have begin to question this scenario.
+Ribera's move to the Italian peninsula and his training as an artist have been subjects of interest to art historians in recent decades.
+His 18th century biographer Palomino wrote that he apprenticed with the Spanish painter Francesc Ribalta in Valencia, and this was generally accepted by historians into the mid to late 20th century, although no proof of this connection exists.
+Recently, historians have begun to question this scenario.
 There is some evidence to suggest Ribera might have been in Italy as early as 1608-1609 (age 17 or 18), or even as early as 1605-1606 (age 14 or 15).
 Marriage records show that his father, Simón, married a second time in 1597 when Jusepe was six years old, and a third time in 1607 when he was 16, suggesting some disruption and lack of continuity in Ribera youth.
-Recent decades have also shed light on Ribera's presumed teacher Francisco Ribalta, whose early works exhibit a mannerist style, and is now known to have only reached his final and mature period, reflecting a realist and Caravaggesque current about 1614, at which point Ribera is already documented working in Italy.
+Recent decades have also shed light on Ribera's presumed teacher Francesc Ribalta, whose early works exhibit a mannerist style, and is now known to have only reached his final and mature period, reflecting a realist and Caravaggesque current about 1614, at which point Ribera is already documented working in Italy.
 Some historians also believe Ribera's drawing technique shows a thoroughly Italian education and influences.